UA-NASA-Robotics/Roobot-Over-IP/lib/CodecReadme.md

 General actions that can be performed across all modules.
 Some modules may override responses to these actions, but they should all be able to respond to them.

+SysAdmin Packets can have both metadata and action codes, but not subDeviceIDs.
+The metadata currently carries both additional packet information, such as wether it should be chained around the network.
+The action code determines the action to be performed.
+Note while a sysAdmin request can be sent to all modules in the chain, responses do not propagate through the chain, they are only sent back to the original sender.

 ### Ping

-Call a ping packet on the sysAdmin port with metadata code: `sysAdminConstants::PING`
+Call a ping packet on the sysAdmin port with action code: `sysAdminConstants::PING`

 A ping packet is a simple packet that is sent to the sysAdmin port to check if the client is there, and what it is.
 No payload is required, and the response will be a pong packet.

 #### Return:

-metadata code: `sysAdminConstants::PONG`
+action code: `sysAdminConstants::PONG`

 Payload [2 bytes]